datastax/sstable-to-arrow/cpp/README.md

 ## TODO

-- Fix limitations above
+- Fix or improve limitations above
     - Add support for tombstones
 - Improve error handling system and logging system
 - Add documentation
-- Better flags
+- Integrate with S3
+- Include bindings that can be called from Python